V4Fire/Client/src/core/cache/decorators/hydration/README.md

 # core/cache/decorators/hydration

-This module provides the decorator that allows to use the data from the hydration store in a cache.
+This module provides a decorator that enables data from the hydration store to be integrated with a cache structure.

 ## How it works

-The decorator creates a cache wrapper that uses the data from the hydration store to get the initial data.
+The decorator creates a caching wrapper that retrieves initial data from the hydration store.
+After the first retrieval, the data in the hydration store is deleted.
-The hydration store value will be deleted after the first get operation.
-After that, the cache will work as usual.
+Subsequently, the cache operates as usual.

 ## Usage